CTSRD-CHERI/cheribuild/README.md

 You will need to install python3-argcomplete:
 ```
+pip3 install --user argcomplete

+# Or install latest version from git:
 git clone https://github.com/kislyuk/argcomplete.git
 cd argcomplete
 python3 setup.py install --user
 ```

+**NOTE:** On FreeBSD pip and setuptools are not installed by default so you need to run `python3 -m ensurepip --user` first.

 ### BASH
 ```